Carlos Frías

 When fine dining meets hip-hop

-I contributed to this Washington Post story on explicit playlists played in dining rooms, showcasing my insights as part of my work in Miami journalism, which also includes my passion for podcasts and writing.
+I contributed to this Washington Post story on explicit playlists played in dining rooms

 A man Fernando Frias clapping and looking at the sky with Cuban flags in the background